-Shipping Details: if you are not familiar or have bought anything off Amazon, you must be new to online shopping.
+Shipping Details: if you are not familiar with or have bought anything off Amazon, you must be new to online shopping.
 If that is you, Amazon is constantly working on ways to improve their processing and fulfillment times, so you can get products the same day, to the very next day.

-Specialized Online Retailer: there are a number of sellers who sell Japanese goods, but you need to be a very savvy because some of the items can be ridiculously priced.
+Specialized Online Retailer: there are a number of sellers who sell Japanese goods, but you need to be very savvy because some of the items can be ridiculously priced.
 One such item is a shiro shoyu that I can purchase for $15, but they have one seller who sells it for $109!

-Product Focus: it’s a crapshoot and sometimes you’ll get lucky and find everything you want, but just watch out where it is being shipped from and what you are paying for it.
+Product Focus: it’s a crapshoot and sometimes you’ll get lucky and find everything you want, but just watch out where it is being shipped from and what price you are paying for it.

 2. Daiso (www.daisojapan.com)